stepolan/ARM2Intel_Legacy_Transfer/README.md

 # ARM2Intel Legacy Transfer

-ARM2Intel Legacy Transfer is a tool that copies applications, preferences, documents, mail data, and calendar data from a newer Mac with an Apple-based processor (ARM architecture) to an older Intel Mac with an older OS version.
+ARM2Intel Legacy Transfer is a tool that copies applications, preferences, documents, mail data, calendar data, and other non-hidden directories from a newer Mac with an Apple-based processor (ARM architecture) to an older Intel Mac with an older OS version.
 It ensures compatibility by excluding applications that are not universal binaries (compatible with both Intel and Apple Silicon architectures).

 ## Usage